Skip to main content

 1. Check if your project is private: Public projects don't need API keys.

-2. Upgrade your plan: API keys require Business or Enterprise plan.
+2. Upgrade your plan: API keys require Professional, Business or Enterprise plan.

 3. Regenerate API key: Create a new API key in your team settings if needed.